BenjaminJPerry/RNASeq/README.md

-# RNASeq Data Analysis Pipeline
+# Scripts and Archive for RNASeq Analysis

 # Description